 A philosophy of continuing to “work your ticket” may develop within this group as initiatives and projects are identified.

 The American Wood Badge Alumni will Not select Wood Badge Course Directors.
 It will Not determine Wood Badge Course staff assignments and it will Not have its own financial accounts.

 The Council may establish a financial sub-account to receive AWBA dues or Wood Badge scholarships.

 Where To Go Next

 Contact your local Council to determine what alumni activities are planned or where AWBA may assist.

-Spread the word through Council communication channels that there will be an organizing meeting within Scouting Alumni & Friends.
+Spread the word through Council communication channels that there will be an organizing meeting within BSA Alumni

 Hold the meeting, determine interest and set some realistic goals for the year.